 The owner of superyacht Dorothea III has never been keen on following the milk run, but his latest 20-month cruise pushed the boundaries of tandem yachting further than ever before.
-Ambassador Steven Green and Captain John Crupi talk to Sophia Wilson about the epic journey that won the 2020 Voyager's Award.
+Ambassador Steven Green and Captain John Crupi, a panelist at year's Explorer Yachts Summit, talk us through the epic journey that won the 2020 Voyager's Award.

 ‘One yacht good, two yachts better,’ was the mantra that Ambassador Green and his long-serving captain John Crupi adopted when planning their latest two-year adventure, which incorporated two Atlantic crossings, circumnavigating South America and crossing the Pacific.

 Not content with just setting forth with the faithful 45 metre Cheoy Lee Dorothea III, who has cruised more than 170,000 miles during the Green’s ownership, they decided that GT63 Hatteras Post One, should also join for the adventure.
 A feat that as far as the duo are aware has never previously been attempted.

 The route – which saw the Green family spend time in Central America, The Azores, Portugal, Cape Verde, Brazil, Patagonia, French Polynesia, Tonga and Australia – was dictated by several criteria.
 “We try and orientate ourselves around land activities for the family and fishing for me,” explains Ambassador Green, who served as the US ambassador to Singapore under President Clinton.“I also said once I turned 65, which was ten years ago, I didn’t want to ever live in a place where the temperature [in Fahrenheit] was below my age.
 So, we were trying to find places that were in the warmth and sunshine.”

 With all this in mind Post One seemed like the obvious addition to the trip.
 “My grandson and my son in law like to fish but my daughters and my wife don’t, so they spent more time on Dorothea,” he explains.